open-robot/open-robot/README.md

 Open-robot is the main ROS package of [Open Source Robot](https://github.com/open-robot).
 You can also find the [hardware](https://github.com/open-robot/Hardware) and [Arduino firmware](https://github.com/open-robot/ArduinoFirmware) repository in that project.
 Suggestion: If you want to build your own robot, our repositories may save your time.
-More information About Open Source Robot you can see on [our web page.](http://www.ros-robot.com/)
+More information about Open Source Robot on our [web page.](http://www.ros-robot.com/)

 ## Dependencies